nicksales7/thermo-second-law-sim/README.md

 - Calculates entropy by using the Boltzmann-Plank measure of entropy. (i.e. quantifying system disorder using S = (k_B)(ln)(W), where k_B is the Boltzmann constant and W denotes microstate multiplicity)

 ---

-This should provide a brief and clear overview for your README.md file!
 - A plot of the increase in entropy starting from t = 0. (lol not yet)

 # TODO